-- Strengthen the life of the fellowship by developing links with those outside the local Christian community in accordance with Governmental and Elim guidelines since March 2020.
-Encourage outreach in word and action, which is both visible and relevant to the local community.
-5 - 6. - To look for Church growth through prayer and evangelistic outreach onto the local estate and the 7. new build estates which are being built around us as Covid restrictions allow since March 2020.
+- Encourage Bible Study, prayer, worship and service in the life of the Fellowship.
+Strengthen the life of the Fellowship by encouraging Fellowship groups and maintaining the support structures as part of the life of the Fellowship. - 5.
+Strengthen the life of the Fellowship by developing links with those outside the local Christian community. - Encourage outreach in word and action, which is both visible and relevant to the local community. - To look for Church growth through prayer and evangelistic outreach onto the local estates, especially the various new estates that are being built around us. - To ensure our Safeguarding Policy is easily available for people to read and that if anything is amiss our Safeguarding Officer and his Deputy are easy to contact.
+As special service was devoted to this in March 2023.